Brodie’s Comin’ – Westbrook, Thunder Determined to be Back Better

 “Ever since he's been with the Thunder organization we've been having success,” Adams said of Westbrook.
 “He just has very high standards, and you have to meet them.
 That's what ultimately makes you successful as a team.”

-“I love playing with (Westbrook), and he's an all-time great to me,” Collison stated.
+“I love playing with (Westbrook), and he's an all-time great to me,” said retiring forward Nick Collison, who played with Westbrook longer than anyone.
 “I think he's been huge for the city, this organization and all the guys.”